By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Fuzzy language leads to misunderstandings.
 Strive to fill in the details.
 Things like “and stuff” and “you know what I mean” leave a lot of room for serious misunderstandings.

 How big is big?
-If we need a lot of paper is that one ream or 100 reams?
-If you partner says to not let the kids do something is that today or ever?
+If we need a lot of paper is that one ream, or 100 reams?
+If your partner says to not let the kids do something is that today or ever?
 Should you tell them no or are you expected to hold them down and stop them?

 Put it down in writing to get it right.